RobertWetzler/SocialDistanceCV/README.md

 ### Detecting Social Distancing
 For every frame:
 1. Our program detects all people in the Kinect's camera.
-To do this, we used YOLO object detection model to find all people in frame (yolo.h5 file not included in repo).
+To do this, we used a YOLO object detection model to find all people in frame (yolo.h5 file not included in repo).
-2. For each detected person, our program reads the distance of their center from the Kinect's IR camera.
+2. For each detected person, our program reads their distance from the camera using the Kinect's IR image frame.
-3. Using an equation based on the Kinect's FOV and the detected distances, the screenspace coordinate of each person is converted to a worldspace coordinate.
+3. Using an equation based on the Kinect's FOV and the detected distances, the screenspace coordinate + distance of each person is converted to a worldspace coordinate.
 4. The distance between each person is calculated.
-If the distance is less than 6 feet, the message "Stay 6 feet apart" is printed.
+If the distance is less than 6 feet, the message "MOVE 6 FEET APART!" is printed.

 ![DistanceDetection](/images/distance_detection.png)